 Academically qualified students have the opportunity to pursue an undergraduate and graduate degree within established accelerated, combined, bridge degree programs published in the Course Catalog.
 These programs offer students rigorous graduate-level courses, engagement with faculty mentors, and often participation in research.

 A student must apply to be officially confirmed as an Accelerated Degree Program student when they have attained 90 earned credit hours and have no more than 120 registered credit hours.
-All applicants must have a minimum 3.00 cumulative GPA (some departmental standards may be higher and students are required to follow the guidelines as set forth by their respective programs) and must maintain this minimum GPA throughout the program.
-It is the student's responsibility to secure all the necessary signatures within 30 days of initiation of the application process.
-The completed process date on the form is the date on which the application is approved by the Graduate College of Drexel University.
+All applicants must have a minimum 3.0 cumulative GPA (some departmental standards may be higher and students are required to follow the guidelines as set forth by their respective programs) and must maintain this minimum GPA throughout the program.
+The completed process date on the form is the date on which the application is approved by the Graduate College.

 The following documents are required to apply for acceptance into the accelerated degree program:

 - Accelerated Degree Program Application & Contract- Generated by the advisor in via the Advisor Visit Tracking (AVT) system